pdinin/itop-cluster-ci/README.md

 The DBCluster also has a new Software definition for use in the Software catalogue.

 The original extension renamed Database Schema to DB Instance but I have reverted this and kept the original definition from iTop.

+#### Middleware

+Middleware is the extended with a new Tab called Middleware Clusters where clusters the Middleware is part of is listed.

+Based off of wortk by Roger Martensson

+#### MiddlewareCluster

+MiddlewareCluster is a new class that is supposed to define an installed cluster.
+In iTop this object is defined to connect 1 or more Middleware as part of a cluster.

+The MiddlewareCluster is based on the SoftwareInstance interface like the Middleware.
+Although with some extensions.

+The is a Tab where Middleware are listed as being part of the MiddlewareCluster object.
+The Software entry can be used to describe what Cluster software is used but if needed.

+Cluster Type is used to define what type of cluster it is.
+It is a radio button choice.

+Based off of wortk by Roger Martensson

 #### DBServer